-Big companies have a history of oppressing small businesses and putting a heavy burden on low-income communities.
+Big companies have a history of oppressing small businesses and putting a heavy burden on low-income communities, including Black communities and Black-owned businesses.
 For example, Amazon’s presence in Seattle caused rising housing costs and pushed out local mom-and-pop shops.
 But diversity builds economic vitality, uplifts communities, and promotes productivity and resilience.
 For a green economy, holistic sustainability is impossible without the inclusion of all.
-Here are just a few reasons why everyone should support black-owned businesses.

 1. Close the Racial Wealth Gap

 We can trace the origins of today’s racial wealth gap to Jim Crow-era practices like redlining and job discrimination which segregated African Americans from higher paying jobs and homeowner ownership opportunities that ultimately prevented wealth building.
 The 1935 Social Security Act did not afford coverage to domestic and agricultural workers, many of whom were African American, and its requirements for residency and payroll information also excluded the large number of African Americans working menial, “off the books” jobs and migrating North at the time.

 Today, the median wealth for white families is about 12 times that for Black families averaging around $140,000, and one in four black households have zero or negative net worth compared to less than one in ten white families without wealth.
 Even more concerning is that by 2053, the median wealth for Black families is projected to fall to zero.